ajrowland/rebalancingyou-site/content/recipes/2020-09-10-mexican-salsa.md

   - Juice from 1/2-1 lime
   - Salt and pepper
 method:
-  - Half the cherry tomatoes and slice the spring onions then peel and chop the avocado into large chunks.
+  - Halve the cherry tomatoes and slice the spring onions then peel and chop the avocado into large chunks.
   - Place in a large bowl.
 Drain the beans and sweetcorn and add to the bowl.
 Use a large spoon to gently toss all the ingredients together.
   - Mix all the dressing ingredients together and mix well.
   - Now deseed and chop the red chilli add it to the dressing, pour over the chopped salad and sprinkle with the fresh coriander.